pavelsolis/pavelsolis.github.io/research.md

 &nbsp;

-  <b><i>Abstract:</i></b> This paper studies the effects of monetary policy actions and statements on the exchange rate, the yield curve and portfolio flows in a representative emerging economy.
-I use a new dataset of intraday changes in asset prices around monetary policy announcements in Mexico to identify exogenous monetary policy surprises.
-I show that unanticipated changes in both the policy rate and statements significantly impact asset prices and portfolio flows.
-Therefore, even though the policy rate has not been constrained by the effective lower bound, the central bank has the ability to alter policy rate expectations via statements, influencing long-term bond yields and portfolio flows but not the currency; the exchange rate only reacts to surprises in the current policy rate.
+  <b><i>Abstract:</i></b> This paper studies the effects of monetary policy actions and statements on the exchange rate, the yield curve and portfolio flows in Mexico.
+Surprises about the current policy rate and about its future path communicated via statements are identified using a new dataset of intraday changes in asset prices around monetary policy announcements.
+I show that bond yields and portfolio flows respond significantly to both types of surprises.
+Domestic and foreign investors rebalance their portfolios over time following monetary policy decisions; for domestic investors, the rebalancing depends on their business model.
+Meanwhile, the exchange rate only reacts to surprises about the current policy rate and the effect is not persistent.

 &nbsp;
 </details>